-Interest-bearing Deposits in Other Financial Institutions: Interest-bearing deposits in other financial institutions maturing in less than 90 days are carried at cost.
+Interest-bearing Time Deposits in Other Financial Institutions: Interest-bearing time deposits in other financial institutions include investments in certificates of deposit with original maturities greater than 90 days.
+These certificates of deposit are placed with insured institutions for varying maturities and amounts that are fully insured by the Federal Deposit Insurance Corporation ("FDIC").

-Cash Flows: Cash and cash equivalents include cash, deposits with other financial institutions maturing in less than 90 days, and daily federal funds sold.
-Net cash flows are reported for customer loan and deposit transactions, interest bearing deposits in other financial institutions, borrowings, and advance payments by borrowers for taxes and insurance.
+Cash Flows: Cash and cash equivalents include cash, deposits with other financial institutions with original maturities of less than 90 days, and daily federal funds sold.
+Net cash flows are reported for customer loan and deposit transactions, interest bearing time deposits in other financial institutions, borrowings, and advance payments by borrowers for taxes and insurance.

 Securities: Debt securities are classified as available-for-sale when they might be sold before maturity.
 Securities available-for-sale are carried at fair value, with unrealized holding gains and losses reported in other comprehensive income (loss), net of tax.
 Interest income includes amortization of purchase premium or discount.
 Premiums and discounts on securities are amortized on the level-yield method without anticipating prepayments, except for mortgage-backed securities where prepayments are anticipated.
 Gains and losses on sales are based on the amortized cost of the security sold.
-Realized gains and losses from sales are included in other non-interest income.
+Realized gains and losses from sales are included in other noninterest income.
 Securities available-for-sale in an unrealized loss position, are evaluated to determine whether the decline in fair value has resulted from credit losses or other factors.
 In making this assessment, management considers the extent to which fair value is less than amortized cost, any changes to the rating of the security by a rating agency and any adverse conditions specifically related to the security, among other factors.
-If this assessment indicates that a credit loss exists, the present value of cash flows expected to be collected from the security are compared to the amortized cost basis of the security.
-If the present value of cash flows expected to be collected is less than the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded for the credit loss, limited by the amount that the fair value is less than the amortized cost basis.
-Any impairment that has not been recorded through an allowance for credit losses is recognized in other comprehensive income.
-Adjustments to the allowance are reported in our income statement as a component of provision for credit losses.
+If this assessment indicates that a credit loss exists, the present value of cash flows expected to be collected is less than the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded for the credit loss, limited by the amount that the fair value is less than the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded through an allowance for credit losses is recorded through an allowance for credit losses is recorded through an allowance are reported in our income statement as a component of provision for credit losses.